rainlab/notify-plugin/README.md

 1. The notification conditions are checked and only proceed if met
 1. The notification actions are triggered

 Here is an example of a plugin registering notification rules.
 The `groups` definition will create containers that are used to better organise events.
+The `presets` definition specifies notification rules defined by the system.

     public function registerNotificationRules()
     {